slmsuite/slmsuite/docs/source/why.rst

 (often written in C) are
 `easy to implement <https://docs.python.org/3/library/ctypes.html>`_ in python.
-This is critical for the |slmsuite|_ package, with a focus on experimental holography using physical cameras and SLMs.
+This is critical for the |slmsuite|_ package, which focuses on experimental holography using physical cameras and SLMs.

 .. jupyter is cool too.